Bollywood actress Mandakini kicks off Indian Dance Week season 7 by Sandip Soparrkar - ExBulletin

 Bollywood actress Mandakini kicks off Indian Dance Week season 7 by Sandip Soparrkar

-Sandip Soparrkar’s Indian Dance Week Season 7 was kicked off today by famous Bollywood actress, Mandakini.
+Mumbai, India – Sandip Soparrkar’s Indian Dance Week Season 7 was kicked off on 30th April 2023 by famous Bollywood actress, Mandakini.
 The event started with great enthusiasm and the audience was delighted to witness the inauguration by such a talented and famous actress.

-Mumbai, 30th April 2023: Indian Dance Week Season 7 of Sandip Soparrkar was kicked off today by famous Bollywood actress, Mandakini.
-The event started with great enthusiasm and the audience was delighted to witness the inauguration by such a talented and famous actress.

-Mandakini expressed her excitement and joy to be part of the event and said, “I’m very happy because it’s about dancing, which I personally love very much.
-Sandip is doing it for such a good cause, which in itself is such a good thing..
-Me and 100 other people like me want to thank Sandip, who always thinks and assumes in life that he wants to do something good, but can never do it for a another reason. , but he does what he wants, which is really a good thing, and being a part of that makes me feel very good.”
+Mandakini expressed her excitement and joy to be part of the event and said, “I’m very happy because it’s about dance, which I personally love very much.
+Sandip is doing it for such a good cause, which in itself is such a good thing.
+Me and 100 others like me want to thank Sandip, who always thinks and assumes in life that he wants to do something good, but can never do it for some other reason.
+They can’t make it what they think it is, but he does what he wants, which is a really good thing, and being a part of that, I feel very good about it. subject.

 The event is a celebration of dance and aims to promote it as an art form.
 Sandip Soparrkar has always had a passion for dance and through Indian Dance Week he provides a platform for dancers across the country to showcase their talent.
 The event is not only a celebration of dance but also a social cause as Sandip Soparrkar raises funds for various charities through the event.